gurucomputing/meshcentral-docker/README.md

 * Non-Root container by default
 * Volumes will automatically adjust file permissions to the docker user

+## Docker Tags

+If you want to stay on the bleeding edge, the `latest` tag will follow all version updates from the upstream Meshcentral (checked daily).
+Meshcentral is highly maintained and sees nearly daily updates.

+If you are looking for a production or stable experience, the `stable` tag will follow any versions marked *stable* within the node repository for Meshcentral.

 ## Container Defaults
 * Ports are `80`/`443`
 * Certificates are self signed and generated on first boot
-    * Signed certificates can be provided by a reverse proxy (example given in documentation) or by editing
+    * Signed certificates can be provided by a reverse proxy (example given in documentation) or by editing `config.json`
 * Database is an embedded database by default (NeDB)
     * Database can be changed to mongodb using environment variables or editing `config.json` in `meshcentral-data`.
 Recommended for production.
 * Container will run as the `node` user, with a UID of `1000` and GID of `1000`